Jivraj-18/promptfoo-json-to-html/README.md

 ### Local Development
 1. Clone or download this repository
-2. Place your `question_case_map.json` file in the root directory (or prepare it for input)
+2. Ensure `question_case_map.json` is present in the root directory
 3. Open `index.html` in a web browser
-4. Paste your PromptFoo evaluation JSON into the first textarea
+4. Paste your PromptFoo evaluation JSON into the textarea
-5. If using a custom question map, paste it into the second textarea (otherwise, the local file will be used automatically)
-6. Click **Generate Report** to view the formatted report
+5. Click **Generate Report** to view the formatted report with mapped question IDs

 ### Example JSON Structure
 ```json